 Lathrop State Park

-Colorado’s first state park, Lathrop State Park, is 1,460 acres of recreational enjoyment nestled in the shadow of the Spanish Peaks in Southern Colorado.
+Colorado’s first state park, Lathrop State Park, covers 1,451 acres of recreational enjoyment nestled in the shadow of the Spanish Peaks in Southern Colorado.
+The park features 40 picnic sites, 103 campsites, and 8 miles of trails.

 Camping Opportunities